slowkow/awesome-vdj/README.md

 ### MiXCR: a universal tool for fast and accurate analysis of T- and B- cell receptor repertoire sequencing data

+Java tools

+https://github.com/milaboratory/mixcr

 > MiXCR is a universal framework that processes big immunome data from raw sequences to quantitated clonotypes.
 MiXCR efficiently handles paired- and single-end reads, considers sequence quality, corrects PCR errors and identifies germline hypermutations.
 The software supports both partial- and full-length profiling and employs all available RNA or DNA information, including sequences upstream of V and downstream of J gene segments.

-https://github.com/milaboratory/mixcr

 ### PRESTO: The REpertoire Sequencing TOolkit

+Python package

 https://presto.readthedocs.io/en/stable

 https://bitbucket.org/kleinstein/presto

 > pRESTO is a toolkit for processing raw reads from high-throughput sequencing of B cell and T cell repertoires.
+>

-> Dramatic improvements in high-throughput sequencing technologies now enable large-scale characterization of lymphocyte repertoires, defined as the collection of trans-membrane antigen-receptor proteins located on the surface of B cells and T cells.
-The REpertoire Sequencing TOolkit (pRESTO) is composed of a suite of utilities to handle all stages of sequence processing prior to germline segment assignment. pRESTO is designed to handle either single reads or paired-end reads.
+> The REpertoire Sequencing TOolkit (pRESTO) is composed of a suite of utilities to handle all stages of sequence processing prior to germline segment assignment. pRESTO is designed to handle either single reads or paired-end reads.
 It includes features for quality control, primer masking, annotation of reads with sequence embedded barcodes, generation of unique molecular identifier (UMI) consensus sequences, assembly of paired-end reads and identification of duplicate sequences.
 Numerous options for sequence sorting, sampling and conversion operations are also included.

 ### pyIR: An IgBLAST wrapper and parser